 Because of the lack of fly controls built into this – we’d recommend you freeze everything before you put it into the composter as it should kill of any fly eggs in the waste.

 You can check out the Exaco Trading Co.
-ECO-2000 Plus Kitchen Compost Waste Collector on Amazon.
+ECO-2000 Plus Kitchen Compost Waste Collector online.

 Honorable Mention: Large Compost Tumbler Bin